 On July 17, Snowden filed a temporary asylum request in Russia after being holed up in the transit area of Moscow's Sheremetyevo airport for more than three weeks.
 Putin reiterated that Snowden must do no further harm to the United States, telling reporters, "We warned Mr. Snowden that any action by him that could cause damage to Russian-American relations is unacceptable to us.
 Bilateral relations, in my opinion, are far more important than squabbles about the activities of the secret services."

 On August 1, Russia granted Snowden asylum for one year, despite strong urging from the U.S. not to do so.
 Snowden's asylum further eroded the relationship between Washington and Moscow and ratcheted up tension between Obama and Putin.
 President Obama canceled a September summit meeting with Putin.
+In August 2014, Russia granted Snowden a three-year residence permit, allowing him to stay in the country until 2017.

 The controversy surrounding the NSA's surveillance program gathered new momentum in September and October as leaks about U.S. spying on allies surfaced with regularity.
 Reports indicated that the U.S. has spied on the governments, officials, and citizens of several friendly countries, including France, Germany, Spain, and Brazil.
 The revelations have soured the relationship with normally faithful allies.
 Germany's Angela Merkel expressed outrage when she learned that the NSA tapped her cellphone for about ten years, beginning in 2002—three years before she became chancellor.
 Adding to the diplomatic crisis were conflicting reports about how long President Barack Obama knew about the surveillance of Merkel and other allies.
 The Obama administration denied any prior knowledge.
 However, reports said that NSA director Keith Alexander had informed him about the program in 2010.
 Then, in late October, James Clapper, national intelligence director, said in testimony before the House Intelligence Committee that the NSA had long been informing the National Security Council about its surveillance program in other countries.
 In addition, he said such eavesdropping is reciprocal.